 The Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE)

 The program is a joint venture of Sacramento, San Joaquin, Sutter, Yolo, Yuba, and El Dorado counties, which together operate the Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE), also known as Capitol Valley Regional SAFE (CVR-SAFE).
 SACOG also manages the call boxes located in Glenn County.
 It is financed by an annual $1 charge on all registered vehicles in the participating counties.
-SACOG provides staffing and management for SAFE.
+SACOG provides staffing and management for CVR-SAFE.

 History of Call Box Program